CIEE-Living-Data-Project/lizard-learning-plot/_README.md

   │   ├── _README.md
   │   ├── download_data.R
   │   ├── manuscript.Rmd
-  │   ├── package_management.R
   │   └── preregistration.Rmd
+  ├── .gitignore
   ├── LICENSE
-  ├── README.md
+  ├── _README.md
   └── lizard-learning-plot.Rproj
 ```

 ## Usage
 Run the R script "download_data.R" to download a timestamped copy of the data from dryad.
-Then, knit the "preregistration.Rmd" R markdown file to produce the manuscript.
+Make alterations to the data or "manuscript.Rmd" file if desired.
+Then, knit the "manuscript.Rmd" R markdown file to produce the manuscript.